appgate/conkolla/README.md

 * or the combined string of `{ControllerURL}{label}`.

 `UPSTREAM RESTCALL`
-* AppGate API path/resource, without the `/admin` in the path.
+* Appgate API path/resource, without the `/admin` in the path.

 `BODY`
 * JSON encoded payload if any